-General Education Program (48 Hours) 36 Hours The Quantitative Reasoning and Natural Science components of the GEP are satisfied by the requirements of the bachelor of science in natural science.
-IDST 225S or 226S, PHIL 320S, and SOCI 110S are required.
-Further information is listed on page 56 of the current catalog or can be obtained from the Department of Teacher Education.
+General Education Program (48 Hours) 36 Hour The Quantitative Reasoning and Natural Science components of the GEP are satisfied by the requirements of the bachelor of science in natural science.
+IDST 225S or 226S is required.
+Further information is listed on page 55 of the current catalog or can be obtained from the Department of Teacher Education.

-Integrated Science Component 122-126 Hours
+Science Component 83-93 Hours

-Professional Education Core See page 90 of the current catalog.
-20 Hours
+Professional Education Core 20 Hours

 Reading/Literature Require.
-See above.
 8 Hours

-Related Studies Component 12 Hours
+Related Studies Component 16 Hours

-Adolescent/Young Adult Course s 32 Hours
+Adolescent/Young Adult Courses 32 Hours

-Total Hours Required 230-234 Hours
+Total Hours Required: